top of page

 However, we can still CHOOSE.
 We can choose what is good for us, what we are capable of doing or not doing, and acknowledge the truth of how we feel.

-Choosing gives us control.
+Choosing gives us back control.

 Over and over.

 A picture of my Dusty hangs where I can see his sweet face every day.
-A piece of his braided tail hangs on my floor mirror so I can run my fingers over it from time to time.
+A piece of his braided tail hangs on my mirror so I can run my fingers over it from time to time.

 Til we meet again, my sweet boy…….